-- CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
-The heat sink is necessary to maintain proper thermal conditions. - 5 Using a #2 Phillips screwdriver, loosen one of the heat-sink retention screws.
-See Figure 3-16. - 6 Wait 30 seconds for the heat sink to loosen from the processor. - Loosen the other three heat-sink retention screws. - Gently lift the heat sink off of the processor and set the heat sink aside with thermal grease side facing up.

-that the release lever can spring up suddenly if not firmly grasped.

-Position your thumb firmly over the processor socket-release lever and release the lever from the locked position.
+/\ CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
+The heat sink is necessary to maintain proper thermal conditions

+- 5 Using a #2 Phillips screwdriver, loosen one of the heat-sink retention screws.
+See Figure 3-19. - 6 Wait 30 seconds for the heat sink to loosen from the processor. - Loosen the other three heat-sink retention screws 7 - 8 Gently lift the heat sink off of the processor and set the heat sink aside with thermal grease side facing up. - CAUTION: The processor is held in its socket under strong pressure.
+Be aware that the release lever can spring up suddenly if not firmly grasped. - 9 Position your thumb firmly over the processor socket-release lever and release the lever from the locked position.
 Rotate the lever 90 degrees upward until the processor is released from the socket.
-See Figure 3-17.
+See Figure 3-20.
+Figure 3-19.
+Installing and Removing the Heat Sink

-1 heat sink heat-sink
+1 heat sink heat-sink 2 retention screws (4)

-- 2 retention screws (4) - 10 Rotate the processor shield upward and out of the way.
-See Figure 3-17. - 11 Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor. - CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
-Bending the pins can permanently damage the system board. - NOTE: In single-processor configurations, a processor must be installed in socket CPU1.
+- Rotate the processor shield upward and out of the way.
+See Figure 3-20.
+10 - Lift the processor out of the socket and leave the release lever up so that 11 the socket is ready for the new processor.

+CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
+Bending the pins can permanently damage the system board.

+NOTE: In single-processor configurations, a processor must be installed in socket CPU1.
 Install the blank in socket CPU2 only.